2025 Chicago Regional Bridge Building Specifications

 -

-The bridge shall contain an "arch-type" structure below the main
+The bridge shall contain an "arch-type" structure which starts below

-support plane (see Figure 1) that spans between the supports.
+the main support plane (see Figure 1) and spans between the supports.
 An

 arch uses curved members for its main load carrying members.
 For